 According to the annual report of Pakistan Telecommunication Authority (PTA), the telecom sector has deposited Rs.
-31.5 billion in the national exchequer during the fiscal year (FY) 2015-16, after which, the investment of telecom sector in the national economy has been increased from 126.3 billion to 157.8 billion.
+31.5 billion in the national exchequer during the fiscal year (FY) 2015-16, after which, the investment of the telecom sector in the national economy has been increased from 126.3 billion to 157.8 billion.

 As per the yearly report of PTA for the year 2015-16, a significant amount of revenue was generated by auctioning the spectrum of third-generation (3G) and fourth generation (4G) mobile phone technologies.